thomasisberg/macos-web-development/README.md

 The following software is included in a full installation.

-- xcode-select – Xcode command line developer tools
+- xcode-select – Xcode command line developer tools.
+You probably already have this – feel free to pas `--no-xcode-select`.
 - Homebrew
 - Openldap
 - Libiconv